Grover's Algorithm for Question Answering: Introduction

-Although these implementations can play an important role in speeding up NLP tasks based on current machine-learning ideas and techniques, they do not go beyond the current paradigm in terms of task evaluations.
-Importantly, the previous results obtained using the DisCoCat tensor contractions cannot be directly reproduced, since the mapping from a phrase to a circuit requires extra steps that deviate from the original grammatical foundation, not treating every word as an input at the same level.
+Although these implementations can play an important role in speeding up NLP tasks based on current machine-learning ideas and techniques, they do not go beyond the current paradigm in terms of classification tasks.
+Furthermore, a number of theoretical advances using the tensor contractions from DisCoCat cannot be directly reproduced, since the mapping from a phrase to a circuit requires extra steps that deviate from the original grammatical foundation, not treating every word as an input at the same level.
+We refer here to the work done in expanding the toolbox of word representations with density matrices \cite{piedeleu2015open}, so as to achieve good results on discerning different word and phrase senses \cite{DBLP:journals/amai/SadrzadehKB18,bankova2019graded,meyer-lewis-2020-modelling}, and in entertaining simultaneously different possible interpretations of texts, either by looking at an incremental interpretation of the parsing process \cite{shiebler2020incremental}, or by considering a single representation for the multiple readings of syntactic ambiguities \cite{correia2020density,correia2020putting}.
 This presents a strong incentive to find an alternative quantum-circuit implementation that sticks to the original grammatical formulation, preserving the previous achievements, where all words are taken as input on an equal footing.
 In addition, it is our belief that a quantum framework can contribute a great deal to the reestablishment of rule-based NLP, as a desirable alternative to large-scale statistical approaches \cite{bender2021dangers}, since certain computations become more efficient if we use the appropriate quantum algorithms, as we will illustrate in the case of question-answering where quadratic quantum speedup can be achieved.